PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/product-settings-page.md

 ## Product page

-_As a merchant, I want to be able to handle my products' quantities._

-**Display available quantities on the product page.** By default, it is enabled, **displaying in the front office how many items are in stock** in the 'Product Details' section of the product page.
-Number of available items should be based on the selected attributes (= combination).

-**Display remaining quantities when the quantity is lower than.** Merchants can **display a small alert in the front office when the stock for a product gets below a certain level**.
-It adds the following message, _Last items in stock_, right below the 'Add to cart' button in the product page.
-If the product has combinations, this message is based on the selected attributes (= combinations) according to the quantity in stock.

-Only numbers can be typed in the field, or added by using the arrows at the end of the field.
-By default, it is set to 3 - typing 0 disables this feature.
-It cannot be set to less than 0, otherwise the field goes back to the previous valid value and an error notification is displayed: _The Display remaining quantities when the quantity is lower than field is invalid._

 _As a merchant, I want to be able to manage my unavailable product combinations._

 **Display unavailable attributes on the product page.** By default, it is enabled.
 And the tooltip should be _If an attribute is not available in every product combination, it will not be displayed._, cf. _1.7.8_ issue #[17447](https://github.com/PrestaShop/PrestaShop/issues/17447).